-First of all, if you’re a fan of Bethesda’s flagship series The Elder Scrolls and Fallout then you’re in luck.
-While this is the first new IP the company has unveiled in over two decades, Bethesda boss Todd Howard has stated that it’s basically Skyrim in space, (opens in new tab) meaning existing fans should gel pretty well with the studio’s latest outing.
-Howard has also revealed that Bethesda has wanted to make a science-fiction game of this nature since at least the ‘90s, so Starfield has been an even longer time coming than The Elder Scrolls 6!
+First of all, if you’re a fan of Bethesda’s The Elder Scrolls and Fallout series, then you’re in luck.
+While this is the first new IP the company has unveiled in over two decades, Bethesda Game Studios boss Todd Howard has openly stated that it’s basically Skyrim in space, meaning existing fans should gel pretty well with the studio’s next big RPG.
+Howard has also revealed that Bethesda has wanted to make a full-blown sci-fi game of this nature since at least the ‘90s, so Starfield has been a long time coming.

 Starfield release date

-Starfield finally has a solid release date, with Bethesda revealing that it will launch on September 6, 2023.
+Starfield now has a solid release date, with Microsoft and Bethesda revealing earlier this year that it will launch on September 6, 2023.